mwilliamson/python-mammoth/README.md

 If no output file is specified, output is written to stdout instead.

+Custom styles can be read from a file using `--styles`.
+For instance:

+    mammoth document.docx output.html --styles=custom-styles

+Where custom-styles looks something like:

+    p.AsideHeading => div.aside > h2:fresh
+    p.AsideText => div.aside > p:fresh

 ### API

 To convert an existing .docx file to HTML,